U.S. flag

 Section 803(a), which requires each federal entity to “implement and maintain financial management systems that comply substantially with federal financial management systems requirements.”
 Specifically, the federal entity must certify that it complies with FFMIA, Section 803(a) requirements, if applicable, and that this determination has been verified by independent audit, as referenced under FFMIA, Section 803(b).
 See 31 U.S.C. § 3512, note.
 To the extent that a federal entity self-certifies “noncompliance” with Section 803(a), it must identify “resources, remedies, and intermediate target dates necessary to bring the federal entity’s financial management systems into substantial compliance” with Section 803(a).
 See FFMIA, Section 803(c)(3) discussing the requirement for a remediation plan to achieve compliance.

 The self-certification allows a federal entity to provide information on corrective or remediation plans, if necessary.
-Fiscal Service provides guidance to federal entities on format and procedures for submitting the federal entity self-certification and questionnaire response in the Federal Entity Self Certification Guide and Questionnaire.
+Fiscal Service provides guidance to federal entities on format and procedures for submitting the federal entity self-certification and questionnaire response in the Non-Treasury Disbursing Offices (NTDO) Self-Certification Guide for Delegated Disbursing Agencies (DDA) and the NTDO Self-Certification for Delegated Disbursing Agencies (DDA) Internal Control Assessment Questionnaire.

 4050.50b—Risk Assessment